Configuring Repeating Forms & Repeating Item Groups

 For each subject, a data entry user can create as many sequences of the Medical History form as needed to capture all relevant medical history events for each Subject.

-Linda is a study designer on the Wonderdrug study.
-She needs to create a way for data entry users to easily record data about a physical exam during the study’s Baseline Visit.
-The exam will cover six (6) different body areas, and the same data is required for each body area.
+Linda is a study designer on the Hearing Device study.
+She needs to create a way for data entry users to easily record data about a hearing test during the study’s Baseline Visit.
+The exam will cover a QuickSIN test which involves saying sentences at different surrounding noise levels, and scoring the accuracy of repetition by the subject.

-Instead of creating an Item Group for each body area’s exam, Linda can create a single repeating item group, Physical Exam, and configure default data to automatically create sequences for each body area.
+Instead of creating an Item Group for each sentence, Linda can create a single repeating item group, Speech in Noise, and configure default data to automatically create sequences for each sentence.

 This example design includes the following design definitions:

-• Form: The Exam form definition contains the Physical Exam item group.
+- Form: The Hearing Test form definition contains the Speech in Noise item group.

-• Item Group: The Physical Exam item group is repeating, with one item group on the Exam form for each body system.
+- Item Group: The Speech in Noise item group is repeating, with one item group on the Exam form for each sentence in the test.

-• Item: The read-only Body Area item controls the default data for the Physical Exam item group.
-Vault automatically adds a repeating Item Group sequence for each code within the Body Area codelist.
+- Item: The read-only Sentence and SNR items control the default data for the Speech in Noise item group.
+Vault automatically adds a repeating Item Group sequence for each code within the codelists.

-• Codelist: The Body Area codelist contains a code for each body area included in the physical exam.
+- Codelist: The Sentence codelist contains a code for each sentence included in the QuickSIN test.

-For each subject Casebook, in the Exam form, Vault creates a repeating Physical Exam item group sequence for each body system.
+For each subject Casebook, in the Hearing Test form, Vault creates a repeating Speech in Noise item group sequence for each sentence in the test.

 What Data Entry Users See